Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • Intravenous administration of novocaine.

-It is impossible to allow the degeneration of papilloma into fibrosarcoma, which is different high density and a scaly surface, since this formation often recurs after removal.
+Papilloma should not be allowed to degenerate into fibrosarcoma, which is different high density and a scaly surface, since this formation often recurs after removal.

 Preventive measures

-One of the main methods of preventing papillomatosis today is the vaccination of animals.
-Also a huge role is played by the hygiene of the pet and the cleanliness of all devices for its care.
-Properly selected conditions of detention and a balanced diet rich in vitamins and minerals will significantly reduce the risk of animal disease.
+One of the main methods of preventing papillomatosis today is animal vaccination.
+Pet hygiene and the cleanliness of all equipment for its care also play a huge role.
+Properly selected housing conditions and a balanced diet rich in vitamins and minerals will significantly reduce the risk of animal disease.

 Prevention methods:

-• Systematic examination of the body of the animal for the presence of neoplasms;
+• Systematic examination of the animal’s body for the presence of neoplasms;

-• Restriction of contact of the pet with strange unfamiliar dogs;
+• Limiting your pet’s contact with strange, unfamiliar dogs;

 • Walks in the open air;

-• If warts are found, minimizing the risk of scratching or plucking them by the dog.
+• If warts are found, minimize the risk of your dog scratching or picking them off.

 • Puppies and teenagers.

 Important!
-You should not be afraid of the papillomavirus "like fire", especially to disown the pet when an illness is detected.
-In fact, warts are easy enough to remove, and you, the host, most likely already have HPV (human papillomavirus).
+You should not be afraid of papillomavirus “like fire,” much less disown your pet when the disease is detected.
+In fact, warts are quite easy to remove, and you, the owner, most likely already have HPV (human papillomavirus).

 Read also: Hypertension - high pressure in dogs

-Is it possible to "pick up" warts from a dog?
+Is it possible to “catch” warts from a dog?

-In fact, if you follow personal hygiene measures, do not eat from a dog bowl, do not rub your pet's saliva into wounds and scratches, infection is impossible.
-However, if other dogs live in your house who “share” a bowl, bedding and come into contact with saliva with the carrier, infection is quite real.
+In fact, if you observe personal hygiene measures, do not eat from a dog’s bowl, and do not rub your pet’s saliva into wounds and scratches, infection is impossible.
+However, if there are other dogs in your house who “share” a bowl, bedding with the carrier and come into contact with saliva, infection is quite possible.

 Are warts dangerous for dogs?

-Neoplasms vary considerably in appearance, but are caused by a single "agent".
+The neoplasms vary greatly in appearance but are caused by a single “agent.”
 Warts can appear on the dog's body or on mucous membranes, most often in the mouth.
-Skin lesions begin with areas covered with delicate skin - on the paw (elbows), inner thigh, groin, armpits.
+Skin lesions begin in areas covered with delicate skin - on the paw (elbows), inner thigh, groin area, armpits.

-The appearance of warts on the mucous membranes is considered more dangerous manifestation ailment.
-A wart located on the lip, palate, or inside the dog's cheeks can be torn off when chewing food, which threatens with a secondary complication - infection.
-Veterinarians note that advanced stages, papillomas spread from the oral cavity and appear on the face of the dog, more precisely, on outside graze.
+The appearance of warts on mucous membranes is considered more dangerous manifestation illness.
+A wart located on the lip, palate or inside The dog's cheeks can be torn off when chewing food, which can lead to a secondary complication - infection.
+Veterinarians note that in advanced stages, papillomas spread from the oral cavity and appear on the dog’s face, more precisely, on outside graze.

 Read also: Osteochondrosis - joint problems in dogs

-The ears and ear canals of animals are covered with thin skin, and a small layer of subcutaneous tissue is literally pierced. nerve endings and capillaries.
-Warts on the ear, most often, cause itching and discomfort, prompting the animal to itch.
-Again, the danger of scratching and complications due to infection.
+The ears and ear canals of animals are covered with thin skin, and a small layer of subcutaneous tissue is literally pierced nerve endings and capillaries.
+Warts on the ear most often cause itching and discomfort, prompting the animal to scratch.
+And again the danger of scratching and complications due to infection.

-Let us briefly dwell on the types of papillomas.
-Outwardly, neoplasms have some resemblance to cauliflower, but can vary in:
+Let's briefly look at the types of papillomas.
+Externally, the new growths have some similarities with cauliflower, but can vary in:

-• size– from 0.1 to 5 mm.
-It is possible that the size of the warts may go beyond the boundaries of the "classic gradation".
+• Size– from 0.1 to 5 mm.
+It is possible that the size of warts may go beyond the boundaries of the “classical gradation”.

-• color- flesh, brown, gray, yellow and combinations of shades.
+• Blossom– flesh, brown, gray, yellow and combinations of shades.

-• The method of "introduction" into the skin- ingrown, attached to the leg.
+• Method of “implementation” into the skin– ingrown, attached to the leg.

-Papillomas that are attached to the body or mucous membrane of the dog with a leathery stalk (see photo) literally dangle, which increases the risk of damage.
-Ingrown warts are dangerous with a possible transformation into malignant tumor- squamous cell carcinoma.
-The risk of rebirth does not depend on the color, size and structure of the neoplasm.
+Papillomas, which are attached to the dog’s body or mucous membrane with the help of a leathery stalk (see photo), literally dangle, which increases the risk of damage.
+Ingrown warts are dangerous due to possible transformation into malignant tumor– squamous cell carcinoma.
+The risk of degeneration does not depend on the color, size and structure of the neoplasm.

 Be carefull!
-The presence of PV is confirmed or refuted by examination - a blood test, skin scraping, if necessary, a biopsy.
-If the veterinarian diagnoses "by eye" - change the doctor.
+The presence of PV is confirmed or refuted by examination - a blood test, skin scraping, and, if necessary, a biopsy.
+If the vet makes a diagnosis by eye, change the doctor.

 How to rid a dog of warts?

-After the incubation period, the disease is gaining momentum for 3 months, after which remission is possible.
-Naturally, the situation cannot be “left by chance”, especially if the oral cavity is affected.
-There are several effective methods to get rid of warts in dogs.
+After the incubation period, the disease gains momentum for 3 months, after which remission is possible.
+Naturally, the situation cannot be “left to chance,” especially if the oral cavity is affected.
+There are several effective methods, allowing you to remove warts from a dog.

-One rule for all methods: a course of immunostimulants, dietary adjustments, comfort and peace.
+One rule for all methods: a course of immunostimulants, diet adjustments, comfort and peace.
 If warts cause itching, it is prescribed antihistamine.
-The presence of scratching involves the use of anti-inflammatory ointments.
+The presence of scratching suggests the use of anti-inflammatory ointments.